keboola/connection-docs/tutorial/manipulate/index.md

 (all available options, etc.).*

 ### Transformation Script
-To produce that table from tables `account`, `opportunity` and `user`, write the transformation script.
+To produce that table from the tables `account`, `opportunity` and `user`, write a transformation script.
 To save you some time, we have already prepared the necessary SQL queries for you:

 {% highlight sql %}